-- > Charges incurred for any services rendered before eligibility for benefits became effective. - Charges incurred for any dental procedures that are listed as covered expenses under the Plan's Medical Benefit. - Charges incurred for services or supplies that are partially or wholly cosmetic in nature, including charges for personalization or characterization of dentures.
+Charges incurred for any services rendered before eligibility for benefits became effective.

-- Charges made by anyone other than a Dentist or for treatment provided by anyone other than a Dentist except, cleaning or scaling of teeth may be performed by a licensed dental hygienist if the work is directed and supervised by a Dentist. - > Any separate charge made for a base under a filling, local anesthesia, oral hygiene instruction, application of sealants (except for Dependent children), or diet consultation. - Charges incurred for any treatments, care, procedures, services, or supplies that are in excess of any limitations shown in the Schedule of Benefits in the front of this booklet. - Services rendered outside the United States, unless you or your Dependent is traveling for business, pleasure or is a registered full-time student in a foreign country. - Occulsal/night guards or adjustments. - Treatment of injuries caused by suicide, attempted suicide, or self-inflicted Injury, unless the injuries resulted from an underlying medical condition (including both physical and Mental Health conditions).
-However, benefits will not be paid for such charges if the selfinflicted Injury, suicide, or suicide attempt was the result of the illegal use of drugs, whether or not the person has a medical (physical or Mental Health) condition. - Unlicensed facilities or providers. - Treatment for injuries sustained while participating in an act which violates state or federal statute, except that injuries sustained as the result of domestic violence will be covered. - Expenses for any services, supplies, or drugs or medicines that are determined to be Experimental or Investigative. - Orthodontia Expenses and Major Dental Services which include, but are not limited to, the following: - Treatment of periodontal and other diseases of the gums and tissues of the mouth. - Endodontic treatment, including root canal therapy. - Repair or recementing of crowns, inlays, onlays, bridgework or dentures; or relining or rebasing of dentures. - Initial installation of fixed bridgework to replace missing natural teeth (including inlays and crowns and abutments). - Initial installation of partial or full removable dentures (including precision attachments and adjustments). - Replacement of an existing bridge, crown, or denture. - Implants.
+- Charges incurred for any dental procedures that are listed as covered expenses under the Plan's Medical Benefit. - Charges incurred for services or supplies that are partially or wholly cosmetic in nature, including charges for personalization or characterization of dentures. - Charges made by anyone other than a Dentist or for treatment provided by anyone other than a Dentist except, cleaning or scaling of teeth may be performed by a licensed dental hygienist if the work is directed and supervised by a Dentist. - Any separate charge made for a base under a filling, local anesthesia, oral hygiene instruction, application of sealants (except for Dependent children), or diet consultation. - Charges incurred for any treatments, care, procedures, services, or supplies that are in excess of any limitations shown in the Schedule of Benefits in the front of this booklet. - Services rendered outside the United States, unless you or your Dependent is traveling for business, pleasure or is a registered full-time student in a foreign country. - > Occulsal/night guards or adjustments. - Unlicensed facilities or providers. - Treatment for injuries sustained while participating in an act which violates state or federal statute, except that injuries sustained as the result of domestic violence will be covered. - Expenses for any services, supplies, or drugs or medicines that are determined to be Experimental or Investigative. - Charges for services received where the Trustees or their delegee determine that a contributing cause of the Injury or sickness was engaging in conduct that would constitute an illegal occupation or a felony in the State where the conduct occurred regardless of whether: (1) charges are filed, (2) a conviction is obtained or (3) the legal process has concluded.
+This exclusion does not apply if the Injury or medical condition (including both physical and mental health) resulted from an act of domestic violence. - Orthodontia Expenses and Major Dental Services which include, but are not limited to, the following: - Treatment of periodontal and other diseases of the gums and tissues of the mouth. - Endodontic treatment, including root canal therapy. - Repair or recementing of crowns, inlays, onlays, bridgework or dentures; or relining or rebasing of dentures. - Initial installation of fixed bridgework to replace missing natural teeth (including inlays and crowns and abutments).

-- Preliminary studies, care for, diagnostic casts, retainers, dephalometric radiographs and the appliance or placement of orthodontia appliances. - > Expenses which are not specifically listed as covered above.
+- Initial installation of partial or full removable dentures (including precision attachments and adjustments). - Replacement of an existing bridge, crown, or denture. - Implants. - Preliminary studies, care for, diagnostic casts, retainers, dephalometric radiographs and the appliance or placement of orthodontia appliances.

+Expenses which are not specifically listed as covered above.